jul-sh/about-me/CV.md

 ### Web Developer & Design Researcher at Clue; 2015-10 to 2016-08; Berlin, Germany

-- Rebuilt the self-service support website, increasing usage by 20%
+- Rebuilt the self-service support website, increasing ussage by 20%
 - Created & implemented company-wide processes for user research

 ## Education